slaeryan/slaeryan.github.io/posts/slae-assignment7-blogpost.md

 ### Environmental Keying for shellcode security
 One last thing I want to mention before we jump into the code is a feature that I am quite proud of.

-So instead of using an encryption passphrase from the user and hardcoding that same passphrase in the stub to decrypt the shellcode at run-time what I have done is known as ***environmental keying*** or in other words hardcoding a host/network-specific target identifier which is available during the creation of the payload and at run-time as the passphrase.
+So instead of using an encryption passphrase from the user and hardcoding that same passphrase in the stub to decrypt the shellcode at run-time what I have done is known as ***environmental keying*** or in other words hardcoding a host/network-specific target identifier which is available during the creation of the payload and at run-time as the passphrase in order to avoid execution on unauthorized systems.

 Suppose I am targeting a company, I would first do my recce and find out the hostname used by the machine in their network.
 Next, I am going to encrypt my shellcode using that hostname as the passphrase and then begin delivery of the payload.
 At runtime, the stub dynamically retrieves the hostname of the computer it is being executed upon and tries to decrypt the shellcode using that hostname as the passphrase.